inocan-group/eslint-config-inocan/README.md

 ## Logging

-You may note the strong rules around using `console.xxx` (aka, we don't allow it) but that's because we're a firm believer that all logging should use a _logging framework_ and on Inocan Projects we use:
+You may note the strong rules around using `console.xxx` (aka, warn in non-prod, error in prod) but that's because we're a firm believer that all logging should use a _logging framework_ and on Inocan Projects we use:

 - [aws-log](https://github.com/inocan-group/aws-log) - for backend Typescript (in
   particular Lambda functions)